shoui520/shoui520.github.io/docs/vn-setup.md

 ### Step 1.
 Setting Japanese Locale

-!!! tip "Word of Wisdom"
+!!! tip "A Word of Wisdom"
 	Always create a Restore Point before making any administrative modifications to your system, even if what you're doing is extremely unlikely to cause any damage. ++windows+r++ > `sysdm.cpl` > System Protection > Create > *enter a name*

 Japanese visual novels will not run without Japanese locale.
 You may use a locale emulator, though it is less of a hassle to just change system-wide locale in my opinion.